top of page

 BSR was founded in 1932 in Birmingham, England, by Dr. Daniel McLean McDonald.
 Like many British engineering firms of the era, it began modestly, producing transformers and public-address equipment.
 Nothing at the time suggested it would grow into one of the most prolific turntable manufacturers in history.

-By 1949 the company was supplying turntable mechanisms to Decca and soon selling decks under its own name, prompting rapid factory expansion.
+By 1949, the company was supplying turntable mechanisms to Decca and soon began selling decks under its own name, prompting rapid factory expansion.

 By the early 1950s, with home music systems booming and the long-playing record well established, BSR shifted its engineering and manufacturing might into the production of record changers and automatic turntables.
 With a combination of solid mechanical engineering, efficient manufacturing, and aggressive OEM supply, BSR rapidly became the backbone of the global consumer record player industry.